sanjeevkomma/Spring-Boot/projects/External Tomcat.md

 Test compression and connection settings
 Update deployment scripts to deploy JAR instead of WAR

+# configure SSL for the embedded Tomcat in my Spring Boot application
+* Add SSL properties to application.yml or application.properties:

 # testing the embedded Tomcat configuration
 * To test the embedded Tomcat configuration in your Spring Boot application, you can write an integration test using Spring's @SpringBootTest annotation.
 Here's an example: